Simulation-Software-Engineering/Git-Cheat-Sheet-Tux/log_section.md

 - The date and time of the commit as well as
 - The commit message

-A summery of the log can be called by `git shortlog`
+A summary of the log can be called by `git shortlog`

 ### Options
 - Filter by most recent commits, e.g. the three most recent ones `git log -n 3`